Which New York Towns Will Opt-In (or Out) of Marijuana Dispensaries?

 - Medical marijuana

-They can ban:
+They did ban:

 - Adult-use dispensaries